miguelcoria94/JustStocks/frontend/README.old.md

-Make a folder called `LoginFormPage` nested in the new `components` folder which will hold all the files for the login form.
-Add an `index.js` file in the `LoginFormPage`.
-Inside of this file, add a React functional component named `LoginFormPage`.

 Render a form with a controlled input for the user login credential (username or email) and a controlled input for the user password.